High-Throughput Computational Screening of Two-Dimensional Semiconductors: Introduction

-Since the successful isolation of graphene,\cite{Novoselov2004,Novoselov2005} two dimensional (2D) materials have attracted tremendous attentions due to their novel electronic, optical, thermal, and mechanical properties for potential applications in various fields.
-Due to the quantum confinement effect, 2D materials often exhibit unique features, different from those of their bulk counterparts.\cite{Song2012,Wang2012c,Zhang2005,Chhowalla2013,Xu2013,Butler2013,Zeng2015,Balendhran2015,Wang2015,Liu2015,Wang2015a} For examples, an unusual half-integer quantum Hall effect was observed in graphene.\cite{Zhang2005} The electronic properties of transition-metal dichalcogenides (TMDCs) with MX$_2$ composition (where M = Mo or W and X = S, Se or Te) can be tuned from metallic to semiconducting by controlling layer-thickness.\cite{Mak2010,Wang2012c,Chhowalla2013,Wang2015a,Manzeli2017} The peculiar puckered honeycomb structure of few-layer black phosphorus (phosphorene) leads to significant anisotropic electronic and optical properties on zigzag and armchair directions.\cite{Li2014,Liu2014,Liu2015} Remarkably, its band gap is also thickness-dependent, varying from 0.3 eV in the bulk limit to $\sim$2.2 eV in a monolayer with a direct band gap character.
-Other 2D materials, such as hexagonal boron nitride (h-BN),\cite{Watanabe2004} silicene,\cite{Sugiyama2010,Okamoto2010,Hare2012,Vogt2012} germanene,\cite{Bianco2013,Li2014b} stanene,\cite{Zhu2015} also exhibit many exotic characteristics that are absent in their bulk counterparts.
+Since the successful isolation of graphene,\cite{Novoselov2004,Novoselov2005} two dimensional (2D) materials have attracted tremendous attentions due to their novel electronic, optical, thermal, and mechanical properties for potential applications in a great variety of fields.
+Owing to the quantum confinement effect along the out-of plane direction, 2D materials often exhibit unique features, different from those of their bulk counterparts.\cite{Novoselov2005a,Schwierz2010,Song2012,Wang2012c,Zhang2005,Chhowalla2013,Xu2013,Butler2013,Zeng2015,Balendhran2015,Wang2015,Liu2015,Wang2015a} For examples, an unusual half-integer quantum Hall effect was observed in graphene.\cite{Zhang2005} The electronic properties of transition-metal dichalcogenides (TMDs) with MX$_2$ composition (where M = Mo or W and X = S, Se or Te) can be tuned from metallic to semiconducting by controlling layer-thickness.\cite{Mak2010,RadisavljevicB2011,Wang2012c,Chhowalla2013,Wang2015a,Manzeli2017} The peculiar puckered honeycomb structure of few-layer black phosphorene (BP) leads to significant anisotropic electronic and optical properties on zigzag and armchair directions.\cite{Li2014,Liu2014,Liu2015} Remarkably, its band gap is also thickness-dependent, varying from 0.3 eV in the bulk limit to $\sim$2.2 eV in a monolayer with a direct band gap character.
+Other 2D materials, such as hexagonal boron nitride ($h$-BN),\cite{Watanabe2004} silicene,\cite{Sugiyama2010,Okamoto2010,Hare2012,Vogt2012} germanene,\cite{Bianco2013,Li2014b} stanene,\cite{Zhu2015} also exhibit many exotic characteristics that are absent in their bulk form.